 The name is French for “under vacuum.”
 The process involves putting the food into a special vacuum-sealed pouch and submersing it in hot water.
 This is a slow cooking process that can take hours, but it results in a flavorful, yet healthy steak.
 You may think you’ve tasted steak before, but you haven’t really until you’ve sampled a sous vide steak.

-It’s hard to overcook food with the sous vide method, and many people feel that the taste, texture, and tenderness of sous vide meat are superior to that produced by other cooking techniques.
+It’s almost impossible to overcook food with the sous vide method, and many people feel that the taste, texture, and tenderness of sous vide meat are superior to that produced by other cooking techniques.
 If you’ve been having trouble getting that perfect medium rare, sous vide could be the answer you’ve been looking for.
 Once you try a sous vide steak, it will change the way that you think of steak forever.

-It’s also healthy, especially compared to pan frying.
+It’s also healthy, especially compared to pan frying your meats.
 This cooking method doesn’t require nearly as much excess salt, fats, or oil as most other ways of preparing meat.
 It’s a very pure way of preparing the steak that brings in no excess fat that wasn’t already there.

 Why Sear with a Kitchen Torch?

 Searing a sous vide steak creates a flavor, texture, and color contrast on the outside of the meat, like you’d get with a steak that was grilled.
 You can sear a sous vide steak in a pan on the stove, however sous vide torches provide the finishing touch to the sear, allowing you to get a fully developed sear without worrying about overcooking the center (to get the same sear on one of those other cooking methods would demand very tricky and delicate techniques).
 If you’ve invested in a sous vide machine, buying a kitchen torch is a fantastic idea to complete your setup.
 Otherwise, you won’t be getting the most out of any meat that you prepare sous vide.